JaimieHemmings/HTML-CSS-Project/README.md

 - First Time Visitor Goals

-  - I want to be able to easily understand the purpose of the website.
+  - I want to be able to easily understand the purpose of the website and the services available.

     * Upon completion of the initial site load, users should arrive at the homepage.
 The initial feature presented to the user is a scrolling carousel displaying the various products and services available from the store.
     ![Image of homepage Carousel](assets/img/user-stories/carousel.jpg)